 written about it, but God does not reveal the mystery of His will merely by

-that is truly mysterious.
-That which He has prepared from the foundation of
+that is truly mysterious, that which He has prepared from the foundation of

 workmanship, created in Christ Jesus for good works, which God prepared

 beforehand so that we would walk in them.”
-This is a reiteration of Eph

 KJV